dorianpercic/Custom-Chart-Web-Components/README.md

 ## File Structure

-The source files for the web components are located in the `src/` directory, named `easycharts.ts`.
-The compiled JavaScript files are generated in the dist directory.
+The source files for the web components are located in the `src/` directory, named `easycharts.mts`.

 ```